ronaldyonggi/cs61a/readme.md

 # CS61A Fall 2018 Progress Tracker

 This repository contains the progress of UC Berkeley CS61A course materials that I have completed.

-## Progress Table

-All course materials are based on the [Fall 2018](https://cs61a.org/) course.
+Course materials are based on the [Fall 2018](https://cs61a.org/) course.

 Lecture notes are written in .ipynb files, which can be opened via Jupyter Notebook or Jupyter Lab.
 Some lecture notes and materials requires installation of extensions: